 OHSU staff, students and members of the public welcome

-The COVID-19 pandemic has put a spotlight on health disparities in our society.
-BIPOC (Black, indigenous and people of color) communities are getting sick and dying at far higher rates than whites.
-Yet this is simply one example of persistent, systemic inequities caused by institutional racism.
+The COVID-19 pandemic put a spotlight on health disparities in our society.
+People in BIPOC (Black, Indigenous and people of color) communities have gotten sick and died at far higher rates than white people.
+Yet this is just one example of persistent, systemic inequities caused by institutional racism.
 They exist in health, education, wealth and the criminal justice system.
-As the state’s academic health center, OHSU has a duty and responsibility to address the underlying causes of adverse health outcomes.
+As the state’s academic health center, OHSU has a duty to address the underlying causes of adverse health outcomes.